moonesque/prioritized-request-handler/README.md

 # prioritized-request-handler
-Implements a "fair" way to allocate resources to users requesting an intensive serivce.
+Implements a "fair" way to allocate resources to users requesting an intensive service.